Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional

-The detection of diatom is a challenging task for biologists and computer scientists.
-In~\cite{Pedraza-2018-LPCN}, a comparison is conducted to test whether the latest deep learning network, including RCNN and YOLO, can adapt to the detection of diatoms.
-The data used here is private and contains nearly 11000 images in ten categories.
-The experimental results show that YOLO is more effective with an F1-score of 72\%, while the RCNN is only 10\%.
+As an extension of works~\cite{Wahid-2018-CMIB}, a bacteria classification system based on Inception-V3 and SVM is presented in~\cite{Ahmed-2019-CDCN}.
+The data used in this study consists of seven categories.
+The pre-trained Inception-V3 is fine-tuned by about 800 training images in the system.
+After that, SVM performs the classification task with the fine-tuned Inception-V3 as the feature extractor.
+The experimental results show that the system achieves an accuracy of around 96\%.

-The applications of plankton imaging systems increase quickly in marine science, but the process of large image data is still a significant challenge due to the wide variation in different Marine environments.
 In~\cite{Cheng-2019-ECNN}, an end-to-end framework for plankton image identification and enumeration is presented.
-As the workflow is shown in Fig.~\ref{fig49}, an algorithm is proposed to extract and enhance the \emph{Region of Interest} (ROI) from the input image first.
-This algorithm can effectively extract and segment the potential targets from the image data, and then the local grayscale values are used to enhance the local features of ROIs.
+An algorithm is proposed to extract and enhance the ROI from the input image first.
+Then, the local grayscale values are used to enhance the local features of ROIs.
 After that, CNN is used to extract the features from the enhanced ROIs.
 These features are fed into SVM for multi-class classification.
 In the experiments, CNNs, including AlexNet, VGGNet, GoogLeNet, and ResNet, are compared.
 The private data used in this study contains six plankton categories and one ‘other’ category.
-The experimental results show that compared with CNNs alone, the methods combining CNN and SVM achieve better results.
-Among the methods, based on Resnet50, the best accuracy (94.13\%) and recall (94.52\%) are obtained by ResNet50 with SVM.
+The experimental results show that the best accuracy (94.13\%) and recall (94.52\%) are obtained by ResNet50 with SVM.